 In the offseason Demaree played basketball for the Winters town basketball team.
 Returning to the Sacramento Senators for the 1931 season, he played in 180 of the team’s 187 games, batted .312, and led the team in RBIs with 104.
 Manager Buddy Ryan considered Demaree the fastest man on his club.

 In July 1932 Demaree was batting .364 for Sacramento when he was sold to the Chicago Cubs.
-At a farewell party in Winters, he disclosed that he Nadine Mitchell (actually Frances Nadine Michello) had been quietly married on the previous December 28.
+At a farewell party in Winters, he disclosed that he and Nadine Mitchell (actually Frances Nadine Michello) had been quietly married on the previous December 28.
 One newspaper report said they eloped to Carson City, Nevada.
 Another said it was Los Angeles.
 Based on the report from their adopted son Gerald that his parents honeymooned in Rosarita Beach in Mexico, the Los Angeles location seems more reasonable.

 Nadine Demaree, in a newspaper article in 1933, said Frank’s ascent to the big leagues was somewhat unusual.
 She said that one day after a game in Sacramento, as Frank drove away from the ballpark, his car collided with another auto.
 After berating the other driver, he learned that it was Rudy Hickey, sports editor of the Sacramento Bee.
 “He was so afraid the writer would razz him, after that,” Nadine told the newspaper, “that he began to hit the ball until he was second in the league standing.
 Then he came up to the Cubs.”

-He got his first taste of the big leagues on July 21 against the Pittsburgh Pirates when he pinch-hit in the ninth inning for pitcher Jakie May and fouled out to the catcher.
+He got his first taste of the big leagues on July 22 against the Pittsburgh Pirates when he pinch-hit in the ninth inning for pitcher Jakie May and fouled out to the catcher.
 Overall he played in 23 games in 1932 for the Cubs and batted .250.
-On August 2, 1932, Cubs manager Rogers Hornsby put Demaree in as a pinch-hitter.
+On one occasion, Cubs manager Rogers Hornsby put Demaree in as a pinch-hitter.
 When the team owner, Philip K. Wrigley, questioned Hornsby’s decision and told him he should have put himself in as the pinch-hitter, Hornsby replied, “If you think you can run this team better than I can, why don’t you run it yourself?”
 Shortly thereafter Hornsby was released by the Cubs and Charlie Grimm took over the reins and led the Cubs to the National League pennant.

 Chicago faced the New York Yankees in the World Series.
 Demaree played center field in Game Two and Game Four as the New Yorkers swept the Cubs.
-He got one hit in each game, the Game Four hit being a three-run home run in the first inning that gave the Cubs a short-lived 4-1 lead that they eventually relinquished.
+He got one hit in each game, the Game Four hit being a three-run home run in the first inning that (after one additional run) gave the Cubs a short-lived 4-1 lead that they eventually relinquished.
 He made a spectacular catch in each game, robbing Frank Crosetti of a home run in Game Two and Lou Gehrig of a circuit clout in Game Four.
 Demaree was on the bench in Game Three when Babe Ruth hit the home run off the Cubs’ Charlie Root that has stirred controversy ever since over whether it was a “called shot.”

 Upon returning to California after the Series, Demaree was a celebrity in the Sacramento Valley.
 He signed autographs for schoolchildren in Marysville, where he had last played in the semipro leagues.
 In his hometown, the Winters Service Club held a dinner in his honor, followed by a reception at the high-school gym attended by more than 200 people, at which Demaree was presented with a gold watch.